MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackAdmin/v.0.10.9/AzureRM.AzureStackAdmin.md

 This cmdlet enables service administrator to get the tenant target subscription id

 ### [Get-AzsUsageConnection](Get-AzsUsageConnection.md)
 This cmdlet gets the specified usage connection information.

 ### [Get-AzureStackToken](Get-AzureStackToken.md)
 This cmdlet gets a token to be used to make calls to Azurestack Resource Manager.
-The cmdlet will be deprecated in a future release.

 ### [New-AzsLocation](New-AzsLocation.md)
 This cmdlet creates a new location that is managed by the Resource Manager.
-After creating a location, the resource providers are deployed to this location.

 ### [New-AzsOffer](New-AzsOffer.md)
 This cmdlet creates an offer composing of the specified base plans and add-on plans.